 Life in Cuba

-Cuba’s political and economic system is very different from that of many other Western countries.
-The political situation in Cuba, along with the embargo in the United States, has led to a different lifestyle than what you might be used to.
-Understand that opinions vary widely on what is the best system and what Cuba needs, and Cubans don’t need your pity or your salvation.
+Cuba’s political and economic system is different from that of many other Western countries, due to both the political situation in Cuba and the U.S. embargo.
+Understand that, like anywhere, opinions vary on what is the best system and what Cuba needs, and Cubans don’t need your pity or your salvation.
 However, you can be a more responsible traveler when you understand the hardships, injustices, achievements, culture and beauty that shapes daily life in Cuba.

 The average salary for Cubans in government jobs is around $25 per month.
-Some make a little less, some a little more, but more or less, everyone is paid the same regardless of experience, education or industry.
+Some jobs pay a little less, some a little more, but more or less, everyone is paid the same regardless of experience, education or industry.

 There are a lot of shortages on the island due to embargoes and economic factors.
 Finding basic items like deodorant and cough drops can be difficult, and empty shops are not uncommon.
 These items can also be very expensive compared to monthly salaries, making it difficult to meet basic needs.